Panning for Gold & Gems in the Georgia Mountains

 Private Waterfront Log Cabin on Chestatee River

 This cabin is located on a bend of the Chestatee River on 9 acres of woods.
-Close by the river / waters edge, when the river is not in flood stage you may set down a chair on the sandbar to fish, swim, or pan for gold.
-Cantilevered deck with stone fireplace stretches over the river.
+Close by the river/waters edge, when the river is not in flood stage you may set down a chair on the sandbar to fish, swim, or pan for gold.
+A cantilevered deck with a stone fireplace stretches over the river.

 Located 7 miles from Dahlonega, multiple vineyards, and attractions.
 No smoking, no parties, and no pets are allowed in this North Georgia rental.